 Porex has long used various planning and reporting solutions to generate profit and loss statements and departmental reports to help managers identify variances from plan, and track key measurements and business indicators.

 For some years Porex had been using IBM Cognos Planning to support its forecasting efforts, but Porex analysts and other users found the product difficult to use, and felt it lacked flexibility.
 These characteristics caused users to feel overly reliant on the company's IT group for support and product maintenance.
 The company's excellent IT group was always responsive and helpful, but the small organization already had plenty on its plate supporting other areas of the business.

 As Porex approached the decision point of renewing its IBM Cognos licenses, it decided to consider other options.
 This was a decision the company did not take lightly.
-Forecasting is mission critical to Porex, so the company conducted a methodical evaluation of four Corporate Performance Management (CPM) products: IBM Cognos TM1, Oracle Hyperion, Prophix, and Adaptive Planning, part of the Adaptive Suite.
+Forecasting is mission critical to Porex, so the company conducted a methodical evaluation of four Corporate Performance Management (CPM) products: IBM Cognos TM1, Oracle Hyperion, Prophix, and the Adaptive Insights Business planning Cloud.

 The company invited each of the four vendors to provide a product demonstration.
 A Porex product evaluation team created a matrix for

 comparison, rating all four CPM products in categories including cost, lead time for implementation, IT related support needs, web-based considerations, limitations of the product, integration with the ERP system (which for Porex meant connecting with an Oracle database), financial reporting availability, and data warehouse support.

 Within the cost category, the evaluation team looked at the cost of licensing, implementation, maintenance & support, and hardware requirements.
 The team then created total cost of ownership (TCO) estimates for the first year of deployment, and for a combined three-year TCO.